A taste of our curriculum for the primary and high school years

 All our workshops include collaborative enquiry and dialogue.
 We begin by presenting a selection of multimedia stimulus materials such as visual stories, short films, dramatic role-play, tailor-made audio soundtracks, thought experiments, inventions, drawings, games and puppet theatre.
 These diverse “idea catalysts” provoke thinking, elicit creative responses and generate rich discussions among the children.

-Please download our current workshop topics for middle years and high school students, or read on for an overview of sample workshop topics at different year levels: Prep-Year 1, Years 2-3, Years 4-6, Years 7-9, and Years 10-12.
+Please download our sample workshop topics for middle years and high school students, or read on for an overview of sample workshop topics at different year levels: Prep-Year 1, Years 2-3, Years 4-6, Years 7-9, and Years 10-12.

 Workshops for students in Prep – Year 1